mostnonameuser/Go_Spixi_devPack/README.md

 Distributed under the MIT License.
 See LICENSE for details.

-Compatible with Ixian Core (also MIT Licensed).
+Compatible with Ixian (also MIT Licensed).

 ### "The best way to predict the future is to build it." — Go Spixi DevPack